MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/security-features.md

 ## AMSI Support

-The Windows Antimalware Scan Interface (AMSI) is an API that allows application to pass actions to an antimalware scanner, such as Windows Defender, to scan for malicious payloads.
+The Windows Antimalware Scan Interface (AMSI) is an API that allows applications to pass actions to an antimalware scanner, such as Windows Defender, to scan for malicious payloads.
 Beginning with PowerShell 5.1, PowerShell running on Windows 10 (and higher) passes all script blocks to AMSI.